 SEC.
 2-1105.
-CAMPAIGN CONTRIBUTIONS-LIMITATIONS ON AMOUNT AND DOCUMENT FILING METHODS. - UPDATED BY ORDINANCE 2023-024, attached.
+CAMPAIGN CONTRIBUTIONS-LIMITATIONS ON AMOUNT AND DOCUMENT FILING METHODS.

-- (a) A person, other than a small contributor committee or a political party committee, may not make to any candidate for elective City office, and a candidate for elective City office may not accept from a person, any contribution totaling more than four thousand nine hundred dollars (\$4,900) per election.
-The provisions of this section do not apply to a candidate's contributions of his or her personal funds to his or her own campaign. - (b) A small contributor committee may not make to any candidate for elective City office, and a candidate for elective City office may not accept from a small contributor committee, any contribution totaling more than nine thousand seven hundred dollars (\$9,700) per election. - (c) The contribution limitations set forth in this article shall be adjusted in January of every odd-numbered year to reflect any increase or decrease in the Consumer Price Index, as determined by the Fair Political Practices Commission pursuant to Government Code Sections 83124, 85301(a), and 85302(a). - (d) It is the finding of the City Council that an elected officer, candidate, committee or other person required to file statements, reports, or other documents described by Chapter 4 of the Government Code (commencing with Section 84100) shall file those statements, reports, or other documents online or electronically with the City.
+- (a) A person, other than a small contributor committee or a political party committee, may not make to any candidate for elective City office, and a candidate for elective City office may not accept from a person, any contribution totaling more than five thousand five hundred dollars (\$5,500) per election.
+The provisions of this section do not apply to a candidate's contributions of his or her personal funds to his or her own campaign. - (b) A small contributor committee may not make to any candidate for elective City office, and a candidate for elective City office may not accept from a small contributor committee, any contribution totaling more than ten thousand nine hundred dollars (\$10,900) per election. - (c) The contribution limitations set forth in this article shall be adjusted in January of every odd-numbered year to reflect any increase or decrease in the Consumer Price Index, as determined by the Fair Political Practices Commission pursuant to Government Code Sections 83124, adjusting the limits set forth in Government Code Section 85301(a) for subsection (a) hereinabove, and 85302(a) for subsection (b) hereinabove. - (d) It is the finding of the City Council that an elected officer, candidate, committee or other person required to file statements, reports, or other documents described by Chapter 4 of the Political Reform Act of 1974 (commencing with Government Code Section 84100) shall file those statements, reports, or other documents online or electronically with the City.
 The City's online system can and will operate securely and effectively and will not unduly burden filers.
-By way of this finding, the use of online or electronic filing is hereby authorized and required for elected officers, candidates, committees and other persons filing statements, reports or other documents described in Chapter 4 of the Government Code. - 1) In any instance in which an original statement, report or other document must be filed with the Secretary of State and a copy of that statement, report, or other document is required to be filed with the City, the filer may, but is not required to, file the copy online or electronically.
+By way of this finding, the use of online or electronic filing is hereby authorized and required for elected officers, candidates, committees and other persons filing statements, reports or other documents described in Chapter 4 of the Government Code. - (1) In any instance in which an original statement, report or other document must be filed with the Secretary of State and a copy of that statement, report, or other document is required to be filed with the City, the filer may, but is not required to, file the copy online or electronically.

 (Added Ord.
 2003-84, § 1, eff.
 11-2-03; Am.
 Ord.
 2007-55, § 4, eff.
 9-4-07; Am.
 Ord.
 2014-3, §§ 1-3, eff.
 2-10-14; Am.
 Ord.
 2015-38, § 1, eff.
 1-9-16; Am.
 Ord.
 2016-33, § 1, eff.
 10-21-16; Am.
 Ord.
 2017-37, § 1, eff.
-9-23-17).
+9-23-17; Am.
+Ord.
+2023-024, § 1, eff.
+9-15-23).